Why does my F-1 document indicate 7 years of study for my PhD but my funding is only promised for 5 years?

 Each F-1 student is required by law to keep their Form I-20 up to date and accurate at all times.
 Contact OGS if you need to replace the GU funding with proof of personal or family funds or new scholarship information.
 Students should be prepared to provide updated funding letters when applying for visa renewals at a U.S. Consulate abroad.

-3. Why must J-1 students end their SEVIS record if they research abroad, study abroad or depart the United States for more than 30 days?
+Why must J-1 students end their SEVIS record if they research abroad, study abroad, or depart the United States for more than 30 days?

-4. If a J-1 Exchange Visitor is outside the United States for more than 30 days but has a family inside the United States, what happens to the family when the J-1 travels?
+If a J-1 exchange visitor is outside the United States for more than 30 days but has a family inside the United States, what happens to the family when the J-1 travels?

 The J-2 dependents must depart the United States if the J-1 will be absent for more than 30 days.

-5. What should F-1 students do if they will research abroad at some point during the program of study?
+What should F-1 Students do if they wll research abroad at some point during the program of study?